Home Page

 MUSI 301H Music History I Historical Studies, Democracy and Citizenship

-MUSI 302H Music History II Historical Studies, Intermediate Writing, Democracy and Citizenship
+MUSI 302H Music History II Historical Studies, Writing Across the Curriculum, Democracy and Citizenship

 NASX 105H Introduction to Native American Studies Historical Studies, Cultural International Diversity

-NASX 235X Oral and Written Traditions of Native Americans Literary Artistic Studies, Intermediate Writing, Cultural International Diversity
+NASX 235X Oral and Written Traditions of Native Americans Literary Artistic Studies, Writing Across the Curriculum, Cultural International Diversity

 NASX 304E Native American Beliefs and Philosophy Ethical Human Values, Cultural International Diversity